laoyigrace/subject/doc/source/man/glancemanage.rst

   **db_export_metadefs**
         Export the metadata definitions into json format.
-By default the definitions are exported to /etc/glance/metadefs directory.
+By default the definitions are exported to /etc/subject/metadefs directory.

   **db_load_metadefs**
-        Load the metadata definitions into glance database.
-By default the definitions are imported from /etc/glance/metadefs directory.
+        Load the metadata definitions into subject database.
+By default the definitions are imported from /etc/subject/metadefs directory.

   **db_unload_metadefs**
         Unload the metadata definitions.
-Clears the contents of all the glance db tables including metadef_namespace_resource_types, metadef_tags,
+Clears the contents of all the subject db tables including metadef_namespace_resource_types, metadef_tags,
         metadef_objects, metadef_resource_types, metadef_namespaces and
         metadef_properties.